-Proposition 4 $s(f) \leq deg(f)$ for monotone f.
+Proposition 4 If f is monotone, then $s(f) \leq deg(f)$.

 Proof Let x be an input on which the sensitivity of f equals s(f).
 Assume without loss of generality that f(x) = 0.
 All sensitive variables must be 0 in x, and setting one or more of them to 1 changes the value of f from 0 to 1.
 Hence by fixing all variables in x except for the s(f) sensitive variables, we obtain the OR function on s(f) variables, which has degree s(f).
 Therefore deg(f) must be at least s(f).